 ID, group-ID are documented in fix command.

 bond/react = style name of this fix command

-these apply to all reaction specifications (below)
+this applies to all reaction specifications (below)

-- common_keyword = stabilization
+common_keyword = stabilization or reset_mol_ids

 react = mandatory argument indicating new reaction specification

-react-group-ID = only atoms in this group are available for the reaction
+react-group-ID = only atoms in this group are considered for the reaction

 template-ID(pre-reacted) = ID of a molecule template containing pre-reaction topology

 template-ID(post-reacted) = ID of a molecule template containing post-reaction topology